deckerweb/builder-list-pages/README.md

 #### **Quick Install – as Plugin**
 1. **Download ZIP:** [**builder-list-pages.zip**](https://github.com/deckerweb/builder-list-pages/releases/latest/download/builder-list-pages.zip)
 2. Upload via WordPress Plugins > Add New > Upload Plugin
-3. Once activated, you can see the special page/post type listings – [see Usage below](#usage---examples)
+3. Once activated, you can see the special page/post type listings under each type in the Admin

 #### **Alternative: Use as Code Snippet**
 1. Below, download the appropriate snippet version